 Quoted by singer and cello player, Graham Coe, when asked the meaning behind not only the songs but the actual name of the band, “The Jellymans daughter”

-The group started back in 2011, are an Edinburgh-based band duo featuring Emily Kelly and Graham Coe.
-They come together with their unique abilities within the music industry with vocal harmonies complimented by the cello and acoustic guitar.
-With super catchy and upbeat tunes such as “The One You’re Leaving” and swaying notes like “Honey” – their newly released single.
+The group, which started back in 2011, is an Edinburgh-based band duo featuring Emily Kelly and Graham Coe.
+They come together with their unique abilities within the music industry, with vocal harmonies complimented by the cello and acoustic guitar.
+They have super catchy and upbeat tunes such as “The One You’re Leaving” and swaying notes like “Honey,” their newly released single.

 They are continuing to spread their love of music and ability to the world, making Edinburgh proud!
-More dates will be released soon, as well as spontaneous gigs, so be sure to keep your eyes peeled on their site!
-Personally thinking – Scotland needs their own show of talents!
+More dates and spontaneous gigs will be released soon, so be sure to keep your eyes peeled on their site!
+Personally thinking – Scotland needs their own show of talent!

 I just had to ask, one of many to come…any pets?
 Emily Kelly responded for all you pet lovers

-“Super allergic to animal fur which is a bummer.
-Otherwise we’d have a bunch of pugs and one old Airedale Terrier to keep ‘em in line :)”
+“I am super allergic to animal fur, which is a bummer.
+Otherwise, we’d have a bunch of pugs and one old Airedale Terrier to keep ‘em in line :)”

-Enough of my chitchat, let me introduce the next biggest music act Edinburgh will see this coming Festival!
-Where they answer your questions, fun facts and must knows to their success!
-If you truly want something and work hard enough for,you can achieve anything!
+Enough of my chitchat.
+Let me introduce the next biggest music act Edinburgh will see at this coming festival!
+Where they answer your questions, fun facts and must-know for their success!
+You can achieve anything if you truly want something and work hard enough for it!

 You guys are so unique and creative.
 How did you get the idea to create this musical creation?

-Graham: After meeting on the same course at university we bonded over our mutual admiration of Turin Brakes and Early Muse, while also introducing each other to new things.
-Eventually we started playing music together and making home recordings in the wee hours until we were offered a gig at Hogmanay in Aberdeen, at which point we decided to be a proper band.
-Feels like a long time ago!
+Graham: After meeting on the same course at university, we bonded over our mutual admiration of Turin Brakes and Early Muse while also introducing each other to new things.
+Eventually, we started playing music together and making home recordings in the wee hours until we were offered a gig at Hogmanay in Aberdeen, at which point we decided to be a proper band.
+It feels like a long time ago!

 Emily, Your voice is just breathless!
 Did you have any professional training?
 If so, where?